drabhikroy/Courses/content/en/work/resume-pdf.md

 <div class="concise">

 - Authored quarterly reports as well as internal and external annual evaluation documents, disseminated both in print and through interactive formats developed in Rmarkdown.
-- Created data visualizations and developed Shiny applications support internal and public data exploration.
+- Created data visualizations and developed Shiny applications to support internal and public data exploration.
-- Designed and disseminated tailored Qualtrics surveys reaching over 5,000 individuals, with user experience and visual design enhanced through HTML, CSS, and JavaScript
+- Designed and disseminated tailored Qualtrics surveys reaching over 5,000 individuals, with user experience and visual design enhanced through HTML, CSS, and JavaScript.
 - Led local and multi-site evaluation studies that informed policies across five core medical research and health outreach efforts.
 - Mentored multiple graduate students in social data science as they developed and completed independent research projects.
 - Published and presented research on WVCTSI programs in academic journals and at conferences.